Create Good-Paying Jobs

 There is no family or neighborhood untouched by the epidemic of drug abuse.
 At its core, this epidemic stems from a lack of hope.
 Our success will depend on our willingness to tackle the problem on all fronts, which I have seen described as four pillars – Prevention, Intervention, Treatment and Law Enforcement.
 We must vigorously support those agencies on the front line, including the recovery community, first responders, health care, court systems, social services and faith-based groups.

 Our greatest hope for the future of West Virginia lies in our commitment to the education of our youth.
 As the son of a retired public school teacher, I know that the heart of this task lies in retaining and attracting the high quality teachers and school service personnel that we need to prepare our children for the 21st century economy.
 We must meet our obligations by fixing and funding PEIA.
 We must prioritize our budget to ensure competitive salaries for teachers and service personnel on increasing multi-year steps, such as recommended by the WVEA and AFT.
-Likewise, we need to re-evaluate administrative requirements that require our educators to “teach for tests” with constantly changing standards and return to letting our children learn and our quality educators educate.
+We need to re-evaluate administrative requirements that require our educators to “teach for tests” with constantly changing standards and return to letting our children learn and our quality educators educate.
+Likewise, we need to expand non-college opportunities such as learning trades in community and technical education centers.

 Protect West Virginia Workers